Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Introduction

 \section{Introduction}

 The Kneser graph $K(n,k)$ is defined for integers $n$ and $k$ with $n \geq 2k$ as the graph whose vertices are all the $k$-subsets of $[n] = \{1,2,\ldots,n\}$ where two such sets are adjacent if they are disjoint.
-In 1955, Kneser~\cite{Kneser55} observed that the chromatic number of the graph $K(n,k)$ satisfies $\chi(K(n,k)) \leq n-2k+2$, that is, there exists a proper coloring of its vertices with $n-2k+2$ colors, and conjectured that this upper bound on the chromatic number is tight.
-The conjecture was proved in 1978 by Lov\'asz~\cite{LovaszKneser} as an application of the Borsuk-Ulam theorem from algebraic topology~\cite{Borsuk33}.
-Following this result, topological methods have become a powerful tool in combinatorics, discrete geometry, and theoretical computer science (see, e.g.,~\cite{MatousekBook}).
+In 1955, Kneser~\cite{Kneser55} observed that there exists a proper coloring of the vertices of $K(n,k)$ with $n-2k+2$ colors and conjectured that fewer colors do not suffice, that is, that its chromatic number satisfies $\chi(K(n,k)) = n-2k+2$.
+The conjecture was proved more than two decades later by Lov\'asz~\cite{LovaszKneser} as a surprising application of the Borsuk--Ulam theorem from algebraic topology~\cite{Borsuk33}.
+Following this result, topological methods have become a common and powerful tool in combinatorics, discrete geometry, and theoretical computer science (see, e.g.,~\cite{MatousekBook}).
+Several alternative proofs of Kneser's conjecture were provided in the literature over the years (see, e.g.,~\cite{MatousekZ04}), and despite the combinatorial nature of the conjecture, all of them essentially rely on the topological Borsuk--Ulam theorem.
+One exception is a proof by Matou{\v{s}}ek~\cite{Matousek04}, which is presented in a combinatorial form, but is yet inspired by a discrete variant of the Borsuk--Ulam theorem known as Tucker's lemma.

 The Schrijver graph $S(n,k)$ is defined as the subgraph of $K(n,k)$ induced by the collection of all $k$-subsets of $[n]$ that do not include two consecutive elements modulo $n$ (i.e., the $k$-subsets $A \subseteq [n]$ such that if $i \in A$ then $i+1 \notin A$, and if $n \in A$ then $1 \notin A$).
 Schrijver proved in~\cite{SchrijverKneser78}, strengthening Lov\'asz's result, that the chromatic number of $S(n,k)$ is equal to that of $K(n,k)$.
-His proof technique relies on a proof of Kneser's conjecture due to B{\'{a}}r{\'{a}}ny~\cite{Barany78}, which was obtained soon after the one of Lov\'asz and combined the topological Borsuk-Ulam theorem with a lemma of Gale~\cite{Gale56}.
+His proof technique relies on a proof of Kneser's conjecture due to B{\'{a}}r{\'{a}}ny~\cite{Barany78}, which was obtained soon after the one of Lov\'asz and combined the topological Borsuk--Ulam theorem with a lemma of Gale~\cite{Gale56}.
 It was further proved in~\cite{SchrijverKneser78} that $S(n,k)$ is vertex-critical, that is, the chromatic number of any proper induced subgraph of $S(n,k)$ is strictly smaller than that of $S(n,k)$.

 In the computational $\KneserP$ and $\SchrijverP$ problems, we are given an access to a coloring with $n-2k+1$ colors of the vertices of $K(n,k)$ and $S(n,k)$ respectively, and the goal is to find a monochromatic edge, i.e., two vertices with the same color that correspond to disjoint sets.
 Since the number of colors used by the input coloring is strictly smaller than the chromatic number of the graph~\cite{LovaszKneser,SchrijverKneser78}, it follows that every instance of these problems has a solution.
 However, the topological argument behind the lower bound on the chromatic number is not constructive, in the sense that it does not suggest an efficient algorithm for finding a monochromatic edge.
 By an efficient algorithm we mean that its running time is polynomial in $n$, whereas the number of vertices might be exponentially larger.
 Hence, it is natural to assume that the input coloring is given as an access to an oracle that given a vertex of the graph returns its color.
 The input can also be given by some succinct representation, e.g., a Boolean circuit that computes the color of any given vertex.